-The flood of 1997 (pictured at the top of this page) is often cited as the worst flood in recent memory that Walsh County has experienced.
-Leading up to the major flood event, the state witnessed three severe winter storms from November-December 1996, and four severe winter storms in January 1997.
-In those events, a heavy snow melt raised local expectations for flooding as spring approached and temperatures began to rise, counties began to prepare for forecasted flooding caused by the large amount of snow that was starting to melt.
-The North Dakota National Guard assisted with snow clean up efforts and the Walsh County Highway department delivered sand to rural residents.
-But despite the preparations, the floods still caused significant damage.
-According to FEMA data, the flood cost $5 billion in damages throughout the Red River Valley.
+The flood of 1997 (pictured at the top of this page) is often cited as the worst flood in recent memory for Walsh County.
+Leading up to the major flood event, the state witnessed three severe winter storms from November-December 1996 and four severe winter storms in January 1997.
+In those events, a heavy snow melt raised local expectations for flooding as spring approached and temperatures began to rise.
+As part of local preparations, the North Dakota National Guard assisted with snow clean up efforts and the Walsh County Highway Department delivered sand to rural residents.
+Despite the preparations, the flood cost $5 billion in damages throughout the Red River Valley, according to FEMA data.
 Additionally, more than 2 million acres of prime wheat land was inundated.
 The most affected area in Walsh county was Minto—a city very close to the Red River, with just over 600 residents.
 The snowmelt caused overland flooding into a rising Forest River—a tributary of the Red River—and upwards of three feet of water roared into Minto.

 In 2010, a series of factors combined to create the perfect conditions for a particularly severe flood.
 To start, a large amount of snow had fallen across northeastern North Dakota during the winter of 2009-2010, totaling 40-50 inches by March.
 Then, throughout March the temperatures climbed to unseasonably warm levels.
 Climate stations located in the nearby cities of Fargo and Grand Forks registered temperatures 6-14 degrees above normal.
 As a result of these abnormally high temperatures, snowmelt quickly accumulated throughout the northeastern portion of North Dakota, including Walsh County.
 To make matters worse, a storm system from the central plains drifted into the area around the same time and dropped 1.5-2 inches of rain across the county.
 This series of events led to flooding in Walsh County that ultimately caused the closures of numerous roads, including portions of two main interstates.